Raynos/mountie/readme.markdown

 and a `mount` field, then for services without a mount field but a matching host prefix.

+When you mount web servers with the `mount` field, the leading mount value gets sliced off the `req.url` so that you can more easily juggle mounted servers around without changing the mount values in as many places.

 All other `opts` are passed directly to [bouncy](https://github.com/substack/bouncy).